- a young meteorite impact crater in the old volcanic landscape of Nicaragua?

 Doxler, Cunningham: An Ocean Drilling Journey, RICE University

-Raik Bachmann: The Caribbean Plate and the question of its formation
+Raik Bachmann: The Carribbean Plate and the question of its formation

 Earth Impact Database